-- 1. Add all of your graded scores (points you earned) together - 2.
+- 1. Add all of your graded scores (points you earned) together from the Cengage MindTap "Progress" link - 2.
 Add all of the possible points for each assignment together - 3.
 Divide your total points earned (#1 above), by the total points possible (#2 above).

 Communicating with the Instructor: The best way to get ahold of me is through email (hemcmillin@lcsc.edu).
+I can generally respond to student emails within a 24-hour period (48 hours during weekends).
 I highly recommend that you do not wait to send me questions on Sunday night for an assignment that is due Monday evening.
 You may not get feedback in time.
 This is a fast-paced class.
 You need to plan ahead and keep up in order to successfully navigate this course.
 Don't set yourself up to get behind or lose points on assignments.